satyampurwar/large-language-models/README.md

-# Large Language Models Project
+# Generative AI with Large Language Models

 This repository contains resources and notebooks for working with large language models.